yellowdog/python-examples/README.md

 The YellowDog Data Client is described at https://docs.yellowdog.ai/#/the-platform/the-data-client.

 The CLI provides full support for expressing Data Client inputs and outputs as part of Task specifications.
 In addition, it can provide automatic upload of objects on the local filesystem to Data Client targets.
 It does this using a local `rclone` binary that will be downloaded to your system the first time the Data Client upload capability is used, if `rclone` is not already present.
+The binary is stored in the Python package's own directory and does not affect any `rclone` already on your `$PATH`.
+To explicitly upgrade it to the latest version, run `yd-submit --upgrade-rclone`.

 Currently, Data Client only supports **individual files**, not directories or wildcards.
 If multiple, unspecified files are required, we recommend you compress/decompress them into a single file.
 The compression/decompression can be handled as part of the execution of the Task at its start and/or conclusion.